COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Quiescent galaxy fractions

-In a recent study, \citet{popesso_x-ray_2024} have compared the GAMA $vs$ eROSITA samples analyzing the properties of X-ray-undetected clusters and groups.
-Among the considered properties, they have studied the position of the clusters with respect to the large-scale structure (LSS), finding that $\sim$90\% of low-emission clusters and groups, often undetected in the X-rays, are located in filaments (and sheets) rather than in the nodes of the cosmic web.
-Interestingly, this might be correlating with the properties of the hosted galaxy population, like the pre-accretion processing and therefore the star-formation activity.
-Groups residing in nodes are more likely to accrete galaxies pre-processed in filaments and, therefore, are more quenched on average.
+In a recent study, \citet{popesso_x-ray_2024} compare the GAMA and eROSITA samples by analyzing the properties of X-ray-undetected clusters and groups.
+Among the considered properties, they study the position of the systems with respect to the large-scale structure (LSS), finding that $\sim$90\% of low-emission clusters and groups, often undetected in the X-rays, are located in filaments (and sheets) rather than in the nodes of the cosmic web.
+Interestingly, this might be correlating with the properties of the hosted galaxy population, like the pre-accretion processing and therefore the star formation activity.
+Groups residing in nodes are more likely to accrete galaxies pre-processed in filaments, and therefore are more quenched on average.
 On the other hand, groups hosted by filaments accrete galaxies from the field that are therefore less processed.
 To check whether this is the case for our sample as well, we compared the position of our groups with that of galaxies that have been found to be located in filaments or in clusters based on local density in LSS maps.
-For this, we used data from the COSMOS LSS study by \citet{darvish_cosmic_2014}, which covers the redshift interval $0.1 \leq z \leq 1.4$ and the more recent data based on the COSMOS2020 galaxy catalog, which extends from $z=0.5$ to beyond the higher end of our group sample (Taamoli et al, in prep.).
+For this, we used data from the COSMOS LSS study by \citet{darvish_cosmic_2014}\footnote{The density field was quantified through a scale-independent Multi-scale Morphology Filter (MMF) algorithm, on which the extraction of LSS components (field, filaments and clusters/nodes) was based (see \citealt{darvish_cosmic_2014}, Sect.
+3 for details).}, which covers the redshift interval $0.1 \leq z \leq 1.4$ and the more recent data based on the COSMOS2020 galaxy catalog, which extends from $z=0.5$ to beyond the higher end of our group sample (Taamoli et al., in prep.).